elipapa/elipapa/README.md

 ### Hi there 👋 I am Eliseo

 I trained as a biomedical engineer, computational biologist and as a doctor.
-I am a Research Engineering Senior Lead @deepmind
+I am now a Research Engineering Senior Lead @deepmind

 Previously: #graphML and #AIEngineering @Astrazeneca, @biogen @opentargets @almlab @ImperialMed @mit_hst